-- 3.1 The Council will aim to consult members of the community and other stakeholders who have a clear interest in the documents being prepared.
-For instance, consultation on documents affecting the city as a whole will need to be wider and broader in scope than consultation affecting only a small local area.
+- 3.1 The Council will aim to focus consultation on members of the community and other stakeholders most likely to have an interest in the documents being prepared.
+For instance, consultation on documents affecting the City as a whole will need to be wider and broader in scope than consultation affecting only a small local area.
 There are, however, a number of key things we will aim to achieve at all stages of the preparation of all documents.
-These are: - we will comply with statutory requirements. - we will reply to letters, emails and telephone calls in line with the Council's current policies. - we will be available to talk to you if you wish to discuss concerns or have issues explained to you. - we will make copies of the main documents available in large print and in braille on request. - we will offer an interpretation service in languages other than English. - we will ensure that publicity material includes information in the main minority languages.
-Where minority ethnic communities are particularly affected by a document, we will aim to produce explanatory material in the main minority languages. - we will develop and maintain a database of members of community groups and other stakeholders which we shall use to decide who to consult on individual documents. - You will be able to request your name to be added to this database by contacting the Local Development Framework Support Officer, Derby City Council, Plans and Policies, Roman House, Friar Gate, Derby, DE1 1XB.
-Tel: 01332 255076, email: derby.ldf@derby.gov.uk. - you will be able to send us comments and representations either by letter, email or by electronic forms on our web site. - 3.2 Planning officers will work closely with the Council's Community Policy Team.
+These are: - > We will comply with statutory requirements. - > We will reply to letters, emails and telephone calls in line with the Council's current policies. - > We will be available to talk to you if you wish to discuss concerns or have issues explained to you. - We will make copies of the main documents available in large print and in braille on request. - We will aim to offer an interpretation service in languages other than English.

+- We will ensure that publicity material includes information in the main minority languages.
+Where minority ethnic communities are particularly affected by a document, we will aim to produce explanatory material in the main minority languages. - We will develop and maintain a database of members of community groups and other stakeholders which we shall use to decide who to consult on individual documents. - You will be able to request your name to be added to this database. - You will be able to send us comments and representations either by letter, email or by electronic forms on our web site. - 3.2 Planning Officers will work closely with the Council's Community Policy Team and a broad range of groups and organisations throughout the City and beyond.
+In particular, we will seek to engage 'hard to reach groups' of people, such as those representing minority ethnic communities, religious communities, disabled people and women.
+In doing this, we will make use of the Council's Advisory Committees and staff with specialist expertise and contacts. - 3.2 Planning Officers will work closely with the Council's Community Policy Team.
 We will also seek to reach a broad range of people, groups and organisations to ensure effective community consultation.
-We will seek to engage with 'hard to reach groups' of people and their representatives, such as minority ethnic communities including gypsies and travellers, faith communities, disabled people, young people, older people and women.
+In particular, we will seek to engage with 'hard to reach groups' of people and their representatives, such as minority ethnic communities, faith communities, disabled people, young people, older people and women.
 In doing this, we will make use of the Council's Advisory Committees and staff with specialist expertise and contacts.
-We will also seek to identify groups and organisations representing these people in order to establish the most appropriate ways to engage with these communities.
+We will also seek to identify groups and organisations representing these people and to hold events in locations that will make it easier for people to attend.
 This could include:

-- holding events during different times of the day - seeking to use locations that can provide crèche facilities - ensuring venues are accessible by people with disabilities, including being accessible by people using wheelchairs - holding events at locations that provide facilities such as induction loop systems for use with hearing aids - where requested, using signers and interpreters or using interpretation services such as Language Line - providing written material in different versions, such as large print size, on tape and in translation - working with other community organisations such as Planning Aid to hold training sessions about planning - Where requested, holding focus group meetings
+- Holding events during different times of the day. - Seeking to use locations that can provide crèche facilities. - Ensuring venues are accessible by people with disabilities, including being accessible by people using wheelchairs. - Holding events at locations that provide facilities such as induction loop systems for use with hearing aids. - Where requested, using signers and interpreters or using interpretation services such as Language Line - Providing written material in different versions, such as large print size, on tape and in translation. - Working with other community organisations such as Planning Aid to hold training sessions about planning.